carvel-dev/carvel/content/ytt/docs/latest/data-values-schema-migration-guide.md

 key2: 8080
 ```

-Convert this data values file into schema by changing the top level annotation in the document to say `#@data/values-schema`, and (optional) rename `values.yml` to `values-schema.yml`:
+Convert this Data Values file into Schema by changing the top level annotation in the document to say `#@data/values-schema`, and (optional) rename `values.yml` to `values-schema.yml`:
 ```yaml
 #@data/values-schema
 ---
 key1: myVal
 key2: 8080
 ```
-Now simply include this schema file in your `ytt` invocation to receive the benefits of `ytt` schemas.
+Now simply include this Schema file in your `ytt` invocation to receive the benefits of `ytt` Schemas.

-**Note: If your data values file contains arrays (ie. `["example"]`, `- example`), be sure to [provide default values for arrays](#how-do-i-provide-default-values-for-an-array).**
+**Note: If your Data Values file contains arrays (ie. `["example"]`, `- example`), be sure to [provide default values for arrays](#how-do-i-provide-default-values-for-an-array).**

-### Multiple data values files
+### Multiple Data Values files
-For this case, be sure that you are [using multiple data values files](ytt-data-values.md#splitting-data-values-into-multiple-files).
+Sometimes, it makes sense to [split Data Values into multiple files](ytt-data-values.md#splitting-data-values-into-multiple-files).
+If this is your situation, there are a few things to note.

-Given a `ytt` configuration with two data values files:
+Given a `ytt` configuration with two Data Values files:
 ```bash
 $ tree .
 .